Check out these five great campaigns

 Mastercard ran a fun “Where’s Wally” type campaign featuring a busy cartoon of Trafalgar Square with hidden rugby balls.
 To win, players were asked to count the number of balls within the picture.
 The campaign was fun and challenging with a good prize, however the design they used was a little old fashioned, lacking the interactive element consumers have come to expect from online games.

-With BeeLiked’s software you can run a similar style of campaign which is fully responsive and interactive, check it out here.
+With BeeLiked’s software you can run a similar style of campaign which is fully responsive and interactive.

 4. Gilbert #passiton